michaelthehack9/HAHS/README.md

 4. ./HAHSICS/setup.sh

 # How to run the client

-Whenever you wanna use the client run ICS
+To rub the client type ICS